veromary/peterbrandt.com.au/about.md

 I have always enjoyed drawing, whether in pencil, ink or pastel.
 For a while I focussed on making bold black and white ink studies and lino cuts.

-My favourite artists include Alfonse Mucha.
+My favourite artists include Alfonse Mucha and Modigliani.

-I like listening to David Bowie, Yello, Yasuaki Shimizu, They Might Be Giants and many others.
+I like listening to Ryuichi Sakamoto, Scritti Politti, Camille, They Might Be Giants and many others.
 Bach is great too.

 My wife Veronica does the webpage side of things.